 The blue crane has broadened its range in the last few decades into the extensive croplands of the Western Cape.
 Feeding and nesting on the ground, this bird nevertheless flies strongly and soars to considerable height.
 There are records of it breeding in the study area but it is not known to perch on transmission line towers.
-Their flight behaviour would suggest some threat from collision with transmission line conductors.
-However, the size and visibility of 400kV transmission line conductors make this less of a risk than with smaller transmission and distribution line structures.
+Their flight behaviour would suggest some threat from collision with transmission line conductors and more particularly the earth wires mounted above the conductors.
+While acknowledging the high incidence of blue crane mortality through collision with transmission lines generally, the size and visibility of 400kV transmission line conductors make this less of a risk than with smaller transmission and distribution line structures.